reubenjamesbishop/OOPProject/README.md

 # OOPProject
-Really basic project from first year.
+Simple Object Oriented Project from a first year course.
+Command line game to show examples of inheritance and polymorphism.